-Technically, it IS possible to upgrade your laptop processor from i5 to i7.
-However, the general notion is that it is not possible to make an upgrade on a laptop due to the way the CPUs are placed on a laptop’s motherboard.
+Technically, it is possible to upgrade your laptop processor from i5 to i7.
+However, the general notion is that upgrading a laptop is impossible due to how the CPUs are placed on a laptop’s motherboard.

-If you have an Intel Core i5 in your laptop and you want more CPU power, then upgrading to Intel Core i7 is the next logical decision.
-However, the process of upgrading the CPU on a laptop is not anywhere near as simple as upgrading the same on a desktop.
+If you have an Intel Core i5 in your laptop and want more CPU power, upgrading to an Intel Core i7 is the next logical decision.
+However, upgrading the CPU on a laptop is not nearly as simple as upgrading the same on a desktop.

-The reason why upgrading the CPU on laptop is complex has to do with the CPU surface-mounting on laptop vs desktop.
+Upgrading the CPU on a laptop is complex due to the CPU surface-mounting on a laptop vs. a desktop.
 On desktops, the CPUs can be detached from their socket on the motherboard.
 On laptops, however, the CPUs are almost always soldered to the socket on their motherboards.

-Most of the laptops, unfortunately, feature the BGA socket for their laptop.
-Meaning the processors are soldered onto the socket and hence upgrading them is a pain to say the least.
+Most laptops feature the BGA socket for their laptop.
+The processors are soldered onto the socket, and hence upgrading them is a pain, to say the least.

 So Can I Upgrade My Laptop Processor from i5 to i7?

 Generally, you can’t.
-As mentioned earlier, CPU laptops are majority of the time soldered to the motherboard.
-Therefore, unless you have a laptop model that supports detachable CPUs, upgrading is NOT possible.
+As mentioned earlier, CPU laptops are often soldered to the motherboard.
+Therefore, upgrading is impossible unless you have a laptop model supporting detachable CPUs.

 Understanding CPU Surface Mounting Methods

-There are there types of surface mounting techniques for CPUs:
+There are three types of surface mounting techniques for CPUs:

 - Land Grid Array (LGA): Detachable with flat contacts.
 Most Intel desktop CPUs have this type of surface mounting.